 Landlords - fire and carbon monoxide

-It's a good idea as a landlord to carry out an annual safety check, even if it's not required to meet regulations.
+It's a good idea to carry out an annual safety check, even if it's not required to meet regulations.
 It provides you with an opportunity to inspect your premises.
-Recording an annual safety check on a change of tenancy or on an annual basis is enough evidence that you have taken appropriate measures.
+If you record a safety check either when a tenancy changes, or once every year, this is enough evidence that you have taken appropriate measures.
 It is a legal requirement under the fire safety order to periodically review the fire risk assessment.

-- All properties built after June 1992 must have mains operated inter-connected smoke alarms fitted on every level of the property
+- All properties must have a smoke alarm fitted on every level of the property

 There is no compulsory requirement to provide fire extinguishers or fire blankets in single occupation properties, but it is a good idea - at least in the kitchen area.